 Our Mission

-At Craitor, we are working to revolutionize the DoD supply chain to enhance material readiness and warfighter capability.
+At Craitor, we are working to strengthen the DoD supply chain to enhance materiel readiness and warfighter capability.

-We aspire to expand the edge manufacturing capabilities for the warfighter and de-risk additive manufacturing within the DoD and commercial markets.
+We aspire to expand the edge manufacturing capabilities for the warfighter and de-risk additive manufacturing within the DoD and commercial sectors.

 Leadership